EachOneChew/Board-Game-Go/README.md

 # How to Run

 * download the repo - you only need the 4 .java files (make sure they are in the same folder)
-* compile with javac and run main.java
+* compile with javac and run Main.java
 * play Go :D

 # How to Play